charlielobster/CUDA_NekRS/README.md

 However, if you have a Driver Version 13, apt install will automatically think you want the Version 13.0 CUDA Toolkit as well (which is incorrect!)

-So if your CUDA Version >= v13.0, do this instead:
+So if your driver's CUDA Version is 13 or higher, do this instead:

     sudo apt install cuda-toolkit-12-8